jwodicka/BeipMU/Documentation/Triggers.md

 ## Advanced options
 Let's have a look at the tab options in a little more detail.
 Most of the settings are very straightforward and intuitive.

-But first we need to know in what order triggers are checked agaisnt the text.
+But first we need to know in what order triggers are checked against the text.
 Triggers, by default, will stack: You can fire one then have a number of others get applied.
 In this case you'd want to work out the order of events!

 ### Processing order
-BeipMu will process triggers in heirachy order.
+BeipMu will process triggers in hierarchy order.
 Either the Global triggers first, then the Server Triggers then the Character specific triggers, or the other way around, and Character triggers will fire first, then Server, then Global
 ***Processing order of trigger note***
 Triggers are chacked from the top of the list, then down to the bottom, per type.
 So The list of global triggers from top to bottom, then moving on to the Server list then the Character list.
 If you need re-arrange them... you can just drag them around!
 It is possible to drag a trigger from Character to Server or Global and vice versa if you need to.